Academic conference: Predatory conferences

 Predatory conferences or predatory meetings are meetings set up to appear as legitimate scientific conferences but which are exploitative as they do not provide proper editorial control over presentations, and advertising can include claims of involvement of prominent academics who are, in fact, uninvolved.
 They are an expansion of the predatory publishing business model, which involves the creation of academic publications built around an exploitative business model that generally involves charging publication fees to authors without providing the editorial and publishing services associated with legitimate journals.
 BIT Life Sciences and SCIgen are some of the conferences labeled as predatory.

 Environmental impact

 Academic conferences are criticized for being environmentally unfriendly, due to the amount of airplane traffic generated by them.
 A correspondence on Nature.com points out the "paradox of needing to fly to conferences" despite increased calls for sustainability by environmental scientists.
 The academic community's carbon footprint is comprised in large parts by emissions caused by air travel.
-Few conferences enacted practices to reduce their environmental impact by 2017, despite guidelines being widely available: An analysis of academic conferences taking place in 2016 showed that only 4% of 116 conferences sampled offered carbon offset options and only 9% of these conferences implemented any form of action to their reduce environmental impact.
-More conferences included the use of teleconferencing after the COVID-19 pandemic.
+Despite the existence of comprehensive guidelines, as of 2017, only a limited number of conferences had adopted practices aimed at reducing their environmental impact.
+An analysis of academic conferences held in 2016 revealed that only 4% of 116 conferences sampled offered carbon offset options, and only 9% of these conferences implemented measures to reduce their environmental impact.
+The use of teleconferencing became increasingly prevalent in the aftermath of the COVID-19 pandemic.

-Critique of in-person conferences

-In-person conferences suffer from a number of issues.
-Most importantly, they are fostering the existing social inequality in academia due to their inaccessibility for researchers from low income countries, researchers with care duties or researchers facing visa restrictions.